pingcap/docs/migration-overview.md

 #### Scenarios

 You can use DM to migrate full MySQL data and to replicate incremental data.
-Note that the size of the full data must be less than 1 TB.
+It is suggested that the size of the full data is less than 1 TB.
 Otherwise, it is recommended to use Mydumper and TiDB Lightning to import the full data, and then use DM to replicate the incremental data.

 #### Migration method